What to Do If Your Real Estate Listings Have Expired

 You may wonder why your listing, now that it has expired, is so popular.
 Many agents specialize in contacting expired listings because they want the listing.
 Period.
 Moreover, realize that some agents will take an overpriced listing just to get signage.

-You might ask your agent to make sure your name and phone number have been removed from MLS when the listing is withdrawn, canceled or expired to make it more difficult for agents to harass, oops, I mean, call you.
+You might ask your agent to make sure your name and phone number have been removed from MLS when the listing is withdrawn, canceled, or expired to make it more difficult for agents to call you irresponsibly.

 Contact Several Listing Agents